-Not too long ago I preached about things that might appear to be one thing but are really another; about people who say they are one thing but are really another.
-Rumors can get started and can be very dangerous to one's reputation and integrity.
-Our Lord Jesus is quite well aware of what others are saying, and professing to believe.
-He knows what was being said about Him then, just as He does today.
-And so, Jesus asks the disciples to share with Him what is being said about Him.
-How did people come up with some of this stuff?
-The disciples tell Jesus that "Some say John the Baptist; others say Elijah; and still others, that one of the prophets of long ago has come back to life."
-If you think about it these statements are not so far off from what some people are saying today about Him; they say that "Jesus is a great teacher," "oh, Jesus was a prophet, a preacher and a healer," or how about this one that really upsets me - "Jesus is just one of many ways to heaven, but not the only way."
-Jesus asked His disciples this question so that they would hear the stark contrast between those statements and the truth which Peter would proclaim when Jesus asked them specifically: "Who do YOU say that I am?"
+I think we have all run into people who say one thing but really mean another.
+I think there is a word for that - hypocrite.
+Because of that rumors can get started and can be pretty dangerous to someone's reputation and integrity.
+Our Lord Jesus is quite well aware of what others are saying, and professing to believe about Him.
+He knows what was being said then, just as He does today.
+And so, Jesus asks His disciples to share with Him what they are hearing that is being said about Him, and who do people say that He is.
+I have just got to ask - how did people come up with some of this stuff?
+Then, and now.
+The disciples tell Jesus that some people "say John the Baptist; others say Elijah; and still others, that one of the prophets of long ago has come back to life."
+If you think about it - these statements are not so far off from what some people are saying today about Jesus; some people say that "Jesus is a great teacher," or "oh, Jesus was a prophet, a preacher and a healer," or how about this one that really torques and upsets me - "Jesus is just one of many ways to heaven, but not the only way."
+Jesus asked His disciples this question so that they would hear the stark contrast between those statements and the absolute truth which Peter would proclaim when Jesus asked them specifically: "Who do YOU say that I am?"

 Luke's Gospel gives us the short answer with Peter saying simply "the Christ of God."
-Matthew who was an eyewitness that day at Caesarea Philippi - recorded Peter as saying "You are the Christ, the Son of the living God."
-Jesus replied, "Blessed are you, Simon son of Jonah, for this was not revealed to you by man, but by my Father in heaven.
+Matthew, who was an eyewitness that day at Caesarea Philippi, recorded Peter as saying, "You are the Christ, the Son of the living God."
+(Matthew 16:16) To those words, Jesus replied, "Blessed are you, Simon son of Jonah, for this was not revealed to you by man, but by my Father in heaven.
 And I tell you that you are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it."
-Let me repeat that last part for you but using the original Greek words that I believe gives us greater insight into this conversation.
-Jesus said to Simon: "I also say to you that you are Πέτρος, (Petros) and upon this πετρα (Petra) I will build My church." Πέτρος (Petros) means small rock or stone, as opposed to πετρα (petra) which means rock or bedrock, a large foundational stone.
-Can you see how this gives us a much clearer indication of what "rock" Christ would build His church upon?
-There is clearly a distinct difference between the twoand you cannot confuse or misinterpret the intent of Jesus meaning, in that Peter, $\Pi \acute{\epsilon} \tau \rho o \zeta$, would be a solid individual, a leader, whom Jesus would eventually rely on - but he is certainly not the foundation of the church, by any means!
-We are all like the stones that go into building the church, but the foundation of Jesus' church would need to be much bigger, much deeper, more reliable, and much more solid!
-The statement of faith that Peter made when he announced Jesus to be the Messiah, the "Christ, the son of the living God" would be the "rock," the foundation of truth that would be the basis, the foundation of the church - a faith that endures!
-Let this NOT be misunderstood.
-Saying "Jesus is a great teacher," "oh, Jesus was a prophet, a preacher and a healer," or "Jesus is just one of many ways to heaven, but not the only way" or even that anyone else is "the Way, the Truth and the Life," poisons that foundation - weakening it to the point of collapse and rubble.
-I must confess, it is unnerving and unsettling when those statements come from within

-Fifth Sunday after Pentecost, Sunday, June 19, 2016, Year C the Christian community.
-It dilutes, and waters down the faith - it is deceitful and false!
+(Matthew 16:17-18) Peter, would be a solid individual, a leader, whom Jesus would eventually rely on - but I am sorry, he is certainly not the foundation of the church, by any means!
+The statement of faith that Peter made when he announced Jesus to be the Messiah, the "Christ, the son of the living God" would be the "rock," the foundation of truth that would be the basis, and the foundation of the church - a faith that endures!
+Please do not let this be misunderstood.
+Saying "Jesus is a great teacher," or "Jesus was a prophet, a preacher and a healer," or "Jesus is just one of many ways to heaven, but not the only way" or even that someone else is "the Way, the Truth and the Life," poisons that foundation - weakening it to the point of collapse and rubble.
+I really must confess; it is unnerving and unsettling when those statements come from within the Christian community itself.
+It dilutes, and waters down the faith - it is absolutely deceitful and false!
 It is straight from the father of lies!